jamiehannaford/jamiehannaford.github.io/_posts/2014-07-13-why-should-consider-bdd-for-your-oss-project.md

 The general idea of StoryBDD is to make sure that software actually solves the business problems that customers are facing.
 We open up the dialogue, we listen to what their requirements are, we distill those requirements into blueprints that can realistically achieve this functionality, then we code and make those blueprints a reality.
 The organic result of this approach is software _that actually matters_.

 In order to make this a reality, we have feature stories.
 Feature stories are human-readable specifications of features that _everyone_ on the team can understand.
 Because they're written in the Gherkin syntax, the workings of a feature become easily understood.
-You don't need a complex understanding of a language, you don't need to be an API witch doctor, you don't need a neck beard.
+You don't need a complex understanding of a language; you don't need to be an API witch doctor; you don't need a neck beard.
 Knowledge is no longer shut off and cabalistic, it's open for everyone to understand and contribute back to.

 Each story defines how a feature works through examples.
 These examples (also called scenarios), serve multiple purposes.
 Apart from their important role of communicating the intent of a feature, they can also be executed by tools like Cucumber and Behat to serve as functional tests.
 The tools parse the syntax and run the examples, allowing them to become benchmarks of project progress.
 I like to think of feature stories as living documentation that can be _executed_.